-- children’s understanding of texts as readers
+- children’s understanding of texts as readers;

-- using quality texts to inspire and as models for writing
+- using quality texts to inspire and as models for writing;

-- grammar and punctuation
+- grammar and punctuation;

-- phonics and spelling
+- phonics and spelling.

 Children need a range of skills which they can use as they progress through the school.
 This is achieved by using quality texts over a number of weeks in order to provide opportunities for:

-- shared reading to understand and explore texts
+- shared reading to understand and explore texts;

-- shared writing to model what writers do
+- shared writing to model what writers do;

-- storytelling to internalise text structures
+- storytelling to internalise text structures;

-- investigations to find out more about sentence construction, punctuation and spelling
+- investigations to find out more about sentence construction, punctuation and spelling.

 Teachers use a range of strategies to make these whole class sessions interactive and interesting, including paired talk, story-making, use of whiteboards and drama.
-Children are given the opportunity to follow-up this explicit teaching so they can try out what they have learnt and make it their own in a variety of real reading and writing activities.
+Children are given the opportunity to follow-up this explicit teaching, so they can try out what they have learnt and make it their own in a variety of real reading and writing activities.

-Our class libraries are welcoming and well stocked with a range of quality texts; new titles are added regularly, to reflect the interests of our children.
+Our class libraries are welcoming and well stocked with a range of quality texts; new titles are added regularly to reflect the interests of our children.

-Children read independently and in guided reading sessions led by an adult.
+In KS2, books are organised by genres and all guided reading books are levelled.
+Children read independently and in guided reading sessions led by a teacher.
 Teachers discuss and share texts with children on a daily basis, through literacy lessons, story-times and through all curriculum areas.